Dish cleaning guide

 Are dishwasher pods cleaner than liquid detergent?

 Not automatically.
-Format is only one factor; source evidence, ingredients, use instructions, and exact product identity still matter.
+Format is only one factor; sources, ingredients, use instructions, and exact product identity still matter.

 Should bottle wash be reviewed separately?